 This goal was established to ensure a culture that is most conducive to student growth, success, and achievement.
 The Cajon Valley Union School District's performance in chronic absenteeism, as depicted in the California School Dashboard, presents a positive picture due to a large decline of 3.1% from the previous year.
 This suggests a decreasing challenge in maintaining regular attendance among students district-wide.
 Reflecting the pattern at the district level, we had 12 out of our 13 student groups decline in chronic absenteeism.
-The groups with the largest declines in absenteeism-Filipino, Foster Youth, African American, Asian, English Learners, and Students with Disabilities- all experienced reductions ranging from 4.6% to 7%.
+The groups with the largest declines in absenteeism-Filipino, Foster Youth, African American, Asian, English Learners, and Students with Disabilities-all experienced reductions ranging from 4.6% to 7%.
 Although we are celebrating this positive reduction, we still had our American Indian student group increase and place in the red performance level.
 This year's report on suspension rates in our district shows areas of significant challenges and improvement opportunities.
 Based on our 2023 California Dashboard, our overall performance level is red, indicating a very high rate of out-of-school suspension.
 The District increased by 2.3% in suspension rates, meaning more students were suspended at least once from school.
 African American students, English Learners, Foster Youth, those identifying with Two or More Races, Pacific Islanders, Socioeconomically Disadvantaged students, Students with Disabilities, and White students are all in the red category, with increases ranging from 2.2% to 5.9%.
 Foster Youth, in particular, has the highest increase.
-The lowest-performing indicator related to student eneggement in the Gallup Survey was: "At this school, I get to do what I do best every day" and "Someone has told me I have done good work at school".
+The lowest-performing indicator related to student engagement in the Gallup Survey was: "At this school, I get to do what I do best every day" and "Someone has told me I have done good work at school".
 In educational partner feedback sessions, staff shared the need to improve how we verbalize and show respect to each other, students, and families.
-By attending district wide patterns of behavior, we can improve student, staff, and family eng
+By attending district wide patterns of behavior, we can improve student, staff, and family enga

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 2.1 California Accountability Dashboard: Suspension Indicator 2023 Dashboard Suspension Indicator: 2026 Dashboard Suspension Indicator:
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline California Accountability Dashboard: Suspension Indicator 2023 Dashboard Suspension Indicator: 2026 Dashboard Suspension Indicator:

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Metric # Metric BaselineAll StudentsIndicator Color: Red5.2% suspended atleast one dayIncreased 2.3%All Student Groups byPerformance LevelRed:African American9% suspended at leastone dayIncreased 3.2%English Learners:5% suspended at leastone dayIncreased 2.2%Foster Youth:9.8% suspended atleast one dayIncreased 5.9%Hispanic:5.4% suspended atleast one dayIncreased 2.6%Homeless:7.7% suspended at Year 1 Outcome Year 2 Outcome least one day Increased 3.5% Two or More Races: at least one day Pacific Islander: 4.2% suspended at least one day
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Wether # All Students Indicator Color: Red 5.2% suspended at least one day Increased 2.3% All Student Groups by Performance Level Red: African American 9% suspended at least one day Increased 3.2% English Learners: 5% suspended at least one day Increased 2.2% Foster Youth: 9.8% suspended at least one day Increased 5.9% Hispanic: 5.4% suspended at least one day Increased 2.6% Teal Toutcome Teal 2 Outcome All Students 4.2% suspended at least one day All Student Groups by Performance Level African American 4.2% suspended at least one day English Learners: 4.2% suspended at least one day Foster Youth: 4.2% suspended at least one day Hispanic: 4.2% suspended at least one day Homeless: 4.2% suspended at least one day Two or More from Baseline Homeless: 7.7% suspended at least one day Increased 3.5% Races: 4.2% suspended at least one day Two or More Races: Pacific Islander: 4.2% suspended at least one day